 How to set goals that will keep you focused and productive as a scientist (with my main mistakes)

-This is that period of the year when you may start setting your new year resolutions.
+This is that period of the year when you may start setting goals for the next year.
+You may even think of new year resolutions.
 And you may have heard that actually, new year resolutions don’t work.
-What works, is setting goals, and actually, evidence shows that when you go through the process of goal setting and you WRITE them down, you are 42% more likely to achieve those goals...and I want that for you!
-So I have prepared a workbook to help you setting those goals.
+What works, is setting goals, and actually, science shows that when you go through the process of goal setting and you WRITE them down, you are 42% more likely to achieve those goals...and I want that for you!
+So I have prepared a workbook to help you setting those goals after reviewing the past year.
 I hope with this post you get motivated to go through the process of goal setting.
 Especially after doing the year-end review of this other post.

 As a scientist, goal setting wasn’t a thing in my life.
 Sure, I had things I wanted to achieve...finish a paper, do a series of experiments, get a grant.
 But nothing consciously thought out.
 Nothing really ambitious where I’d spend some time planning the steps how I’d achieve it.
 Not evaluating if that was what I wanted and needed to do.
 And definitely, not a monthly, or quarterly check to see where I was and if something needed to adjust.